Recurring Batman Enemies

 - Impoverished Patrician: The Cobblepot family used to be wealthy and powerful, but the family fortune has long since been squandered, which is what motivates him to take up crime.

-- In the Blood: According to Alfred, his grandfather was employed by a Cobblepot who treated him badly.
+- In the Blood: According to Alfred, his grandfather was employed by a Cobblepot who treated him badly, then had the nerve to fire him.
 Also, one episode features an attempt to retrieve a treasure stolen by a 19th century Cobblepot.
 Apparently, boorishnesss and criminality run in the family.

 - Ineffectual Sympathetic Villain: As usual, though his general obnoxiousness makes him less sympathetic than most versions of the character.

 - Jerkass: In sharp contrast to the polished manners of most other versions of the character, this Penguin is rude, crude, and thoroughly obnoxious.

 - Lightning Bruiser: Unlike other versions, he is adept enough at combat to rival Batman despite being obese.